Call of Duty: WWII: Development

 Call of Duty: World War II is the second game in the Call of Duty franchise developed by Sledgehammer Games, and the fourth to benefit under publisher Activision's three-year development cycle (the first being Sledgehammer's Call of Duty: Advanced Warfare) in order for a longer development time for each game.
 A new Call of Duty title set in World War II was alluded to in a 2014 Call of Duty: Advanced Warfare launch interview with Michael Condrey, co-founder of Sledgehammer Games.
 In the interview by Metro, the interviewer asked him what the possibilities of where the next Call of Duty could go in terms of setting.
 Condrey responded, "Some of my favorite pieces of entertainment are set in World War II."
 Band of Brothers, I'm a massive fan of Band of Brothers."
 Condrey dived further into the subject, "And that's a great hero's war, kind of the last that was recognized as a noble cause in a war.
 So yeah, I think a next generation game with the latest production values and robustness in a World War II setting like Band of Brothers would be amazing.
 Now, how would it play and how would the multiplayer work after the new movement set in Advanced Warfare?
 That's a tougher question than I've had to tackle yet…".
+The game runs on an upgraded version of Sledgehammer Games' in-house custom engine from Call of Duty: Advanced Warfare.